qc-tum/qib/doc/index.rst

 Tutorials
 ---------
-The following tutorials provide an introduction to the main concepts and features of *qib*:
+The following tutorials provide insights to the main concepts and features of *qib*:

 .. toctree::
     :numbered:
     :maxdepth: 1

-    basics
+    tutorials/basics
+    tutorials/extending_backend

 API documentation